alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 ## Composition via Higher-Order components (HoCs) <a name="composition-via-hocs"></a>

-HoCs is a pattern for reusing component logic. **Component logic means logic that has to do with lifecycle methods and/ or state and/or context**.
+HoCs is a pattern for reusing component logic. **Component logic means logic that has to do with lifecycle methods and/or state and/or context**.

 Heads up!
 You don’t need a HoC if the logic you want to reuse doesn’t use lifecycle methods and/or component state and/or context.